IsabelBirds/Remote-Computational-Project-Resource/1_Getting_started/How_to_ask_for_help.md

 ## Include some data

 This will depend on the question, but it can also be helpful to include the data you're working on, a link to the data, or a smaller example data set.

+## The version of the software you're using

+This isn't always applicable - generally we don't want to know the version of every package you're using in R. However, if you're struggling to use a certain program or package, tell us what version you're using (e.g. Bowtie2 v2.4.2).
+Sometimes the commands you need to use will vary between versions, or a given version may have a known issue, so this information can be really useful for troubleshooting.